 Course Load In order to be considered a full-time graduate student, one must take at least 8 credit hours per semester during the fall and spring.
 Students must be registered in at least 6 credit hours to be considered full time in the summer.
-Half-time graduate student enrollment status requires 4 credit hours in the summer session.
+Half-time graduate student enrollment status requires 4-7 credit hours in the fall or spring semester and 3-5 credit hours in the summer session.